-The Manager recognises that the determination of the Funds' investment strategies, in terms of a long-term asset allocation benchmark, is the decision that has the most impact on the investor's likelihood of achieving their objectives.
+The Manager recognises that the determination of the Funds' investment strategies, in terms of a longterm asset allocation benchmark, is the decision that has the most impact on the member's likelihood of achieving his/her objectives.

 The benchmark asset allocation has been developed to provide the expected risk/return outcome consistent with the Funds' objectives.